Harriet Kendall

-Harriet Kendall (1857, Bowness-on-Windermere, Westmorland - 16 September 1933 Eastbourne, Sussex) a singer, elocutionist, pianist, poet and composer of ballads, who studied at the Royal Academy of Music.
+Harriet Kendall (1857, Bowness-on-Windermere, Westmorland– 16 September 1933 Eastbourne, Sussex) was a singer, elocutionist, pianist, poet and composer of ballads, who studied at the Royal Academy of Music.

 Early life

-She was born in Bowness-on-Windermere in April 1857; her parents were George and Eleanor Kendall, living at Belmont House, Bowness.
+She was born in Bowness-on-Windermere in April 1857; her parents were George and Ellen Kendall, living at Belmont House, Bowness.

 She entered the Royal Academy of Music in 1876 where she trained under Manuel García and developed a contralto voice.
 As an elocutionist, she studied under Walter Lacy and Geneviève Ward.